turingschool/curriculum/source/projects/merchant.markdown

 you based on this information.

 We need to add extra options to our `price` column.
-Modify the `price` line so it looks like this:
+Modify the `price` line in your freshly generated migration so it looks like this:

 ```ruby
 t.decimal :price, precision: 8, scale: 2